hrvojej/fast_news/news_aggregator/000_docs/000_AI/001_Intro and TODO.md

-Here is direcotry structure of my python data engineering project for fetching and scrapping RSS and HTML pages of categories and articles of 20 most popular portals: run tree -f on news_aggregator folder to see it.
+Here is direcotry structure of my python data engineering project for fetching and scrapping RSS and HTML pages of categories and articles of 20 most popular portals and doing content analysis upon them:

-Lets focus on
+/home/opc/news_dagster-etl/news_aggregator

+Ive just upgraded significantly schema : news_dagster-etl/news_aggregator/db_scripts/schemas/create_schemas.sql which holds full db schema that I would like to recreate in my databases for developement and production.
+They are empty currently:

 /home/opc/news_dagster-etl/news_aggregator/db_scripts
-- here is everything related to Database.
+- here is everything related to Databases and how to control and recreate databases.
+Please inspect it.

 #################
+Ive also did:

 Phase 1: Set up Database Migrations with Alembic
 Goal: Initialize Alembic for database migrations to manage schema changes effectively.